 If you are using SQL Server 2017, upgrades to R components are automatically installed.

-For more information, see Use SqlBindR to Upgrade an Instance of SQL Server R Services
+For more information, see Use SqlBindR to upgrade an instance of SQL Server R Services.

-Upgrading from a pre-release version of SQL Server 2016
+Upgrade from a pre-release version of SQL Server 2016

 In general, in-place upgrades are not supported for any pre-release versions.